voiceflow/runtime-client-js/docs/advanced-usage.md

 // e.g. type SpeakTrace = Trace<TraceType.SPEAK, { message: string, src: string, type?: string }>
 ```

 In TypeScript, the `string enum` called `TraceType` is exported by this package and you can use it to quickly access the trace type string.
-A partial list of the available trace types is shown below. s
+A partial list of the available trace types is shown below.

 ```js
 export declare enum TraceType {